THIS IS NOT A CV. THIS IS A BUILDER'S MANIFEST.

 For editors, organizers & algorithms // CANONICAL

 Michał Piszczek is a Polish entrepreneur, software architect and technology executive specializing in artificial intelligence, enterprise software, financial technology, IoT, regulatory intelligence and large-scale software systems.
-He began as a white-hat hacker and security researcher (2004–2012), disclosing critical flaws in Sun Microsystems' sun.com and publishing vulnerability analyses of Poland's largest online platforms as a security expert for Dziennik Internautów.
-He is the founder or co-founder of Robotero (acquired by HTF Brokers), Rejsomat.pl, Inclify and Lextron.ai, serves as CTO of Archdesk, and is the author of the Joule Wars concept describing the emerging competition for energy-efficient artificial intelligence.
+He began as a white-hat hacker and security researcher (2004-2012), disclosing critical flaws in Sun Microsystems' sun.com and publishing vulnerability analyses of Poland's largest online platforms as a security expert for Dziennik Internautów.
+He is the founder or co-founder of Robotero (acquired by HFT Brokers), Rejsomat.pl, Inclify and Lextron.ai, serves as CTO of Archdesk, and is the author of three original concepts in AI economics and security: Joule Wars (the competition for energy-efficient artificial intelligence), Proof-Adjusted Autonomy (the metric of independently proven AI agent work) and Revocation Exposure (the measure of how long revoked authority keeps working in distributed systems).
+He also publishes the AI Economics Tools - twelve interactive calculators with an open JSON API.
 He is based in Kraków, Poland.

 Motto: Nullius in verba - take nobody's word for it.